Health & Safety in the Classroom, Studio & Lab

 COVID-19 Teaching Scenarios

-We are strictly following SFDPH’s requirements for students, faculty, staff, and administrators who test positive or who are in close contact with an infected person.
 Anyone who has tested positive will be required to isolate for 10 days.
-If that student is a residential student, the campus has isolation accommodations at the ready.
 Students, faculty, staff, and administrators may return to campus and class prior to the 10 days if they test negative at least five days after initial positive test.
+Residential students who test positive for COVID-19 or who think they may be positive should contact their RA or Area Coordinator who will provide them guidance for isolating in the residential community.

-If a student, faculty, staff, or administrator in face-to-face classes or operations tests positive, contact tracers will inform all persons who have been in close contact with the infected person of their potential exposure.
-Close contacts are defined as anyone who was within six feet of a person infected with COVID-19 for a total of 15 minutes or more in a 24-hour period, even if both people were wearing masks.
+If a student, faculty, staff, or administrator in face-to-face classes or operations tests positive, contact tracers will inform those who have been in close contact with the infected person of their potential exposure (as provided by the infected individual in a timely manner).
+CDC defines close contacts as anyone who shared the same indoor airspace, e.g., home, classroom, etc., for a cumulative total of 15 minutes or more over a 24-hour period (for example, three individual 5-minute exposures for a total of 15 minutes) during an infected person's (laboratory-confirmed or a clinical diagnosis) Infectious period.

-Fully vaccinated close contacts may continue their usual activities if they have no symptoms of COVID-19.
-For the vaccinated, close contact does not require quarantine—only mandatory face coverings indoors, which are already required at SF State.
-They should monitor for symptoms for 14 days and, if they develop COVID-19 symptoms, get tested and stay at home until they receive a negative test result.
+Close contacts may continue their usual activities if they have no symptoms of COVID-19.
+While close contacts do not require quarantine, they must wear face coverings indoors for 10 days and monitor for symptoms.
+If they develop COVID-19 symptoms, get tested and stay at home until they receive a negative test result.
 The CDC and SFDPH now recommend getting tested 3-5 days after their close contact because the Omicron variant can sometimes infect fully vaccinated people.

 Personal protective equipment (PPE) is available and healthy hygiene and cleaning standards remain in place.
 SF State maintains an ample supply of general-use and specialty-use masks, hand sanitizer, and disinfectant wipes.
 Facilities Services continues to clean common spaces with upmost care and consistency with CDC guidelines.